MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 > 1. If you've one or more hotfixes installed on the server, ensure that you replace the hotfix binary with the official update rollup binary before you start the removal.
 >

-### Remove an update rollup by using the control panel
+### Remove an update rollup using the control panel

 1. Go to **Control Panel** > **Programs** > **Programs and Features**.
 For quick access, enter **appwiz.cpl** in **Run**; it opens the **Programs and Features** in **Control Panel**.
 1. Select **View installed updates**.
 1. Find the update that you want to remove, right-click the update, and then select **Uninstall**.

-### Remove an update rollup by using the command line
+### Remove an update rollup using the command line
 > [!NOTE]
-> To remove an update by using the command line, you must have the following two globally unique identifiers (GUIDs) available:
+> To remove an update using the command line, you must have the following two globally unique identifiers (GUIDs) available:
 >
 >- RTM product GUID
 >- Patch GUID